 Then there are also plenty of amusement parks for the whole family including Terra Mitica and Aqualandia near Benidorm.

-The road surfaces are almost all fantastic and if you go to the right areas you will encounter very little traffic.
-In addition, the region is served by Alicante airport, which is linked to many European destinations
+In addition, the region is served by Alicante and Valencia airport, which is linked to many European destinations.